-The main organization behind the malicious smear campaign, fraudulently using phrase “net neutrality” is Free Press, a revolutionary Marxist group.
+The main organization behind the malicious smear campaign that fraudulently uses the phrase “net neutrality” is Free Press, a revolutionary Marxist group.
 Robert W. McChesney, a founder of Free Press, sounds like Lenin.
 From his 2014 article Sharp Left Turn for the Media Reform Movement (emphasis is mine):

 “In subsequent years the U.S. media reform movement blossomed, led primarily by a group I co-founded, Free Press.
 On a number of major issues … Free Press led the charge in Washington, DC.
 The thinking behind the group and the movement was to have one foot in the battles of the day as they were being fought in the capital, while having another foot doing organizing in the field, with the idea of expanding popular awareness and involvement in the movement.
 We realized that for most people the range of media policy outcomes then countenanced in Washington seemed abstract or inconsequential.
 We needed to capture their imagination with bold and radical proposals.
 The strategy was to create an army for structural media reform …”

 “Third Proposal: Treat Journalism Like a Public Good” – a section title.
-Obviously, McChesney and his accomplices consider themselves public representatives, entitled to direct journalism as they wish.
+Obviously, McChesney and his accomplices consider themselves public representatives that are entitled to direct journalism when they wish.

 “We have no time to lose, and, given the brick wall of politics in Washington, DC, we have nothing to lose.
 As the great saying from France in May 1968 went: ‘Be Realistic, Demand the Impossible.’”